patrickcapaldo/patrickcapaldo.github.io/_posts/2024-01-03-book-quantum.md

 ---
 layout: post
-title: Reviewing 'The Strange and Beautiful Story of Quantum Physics'
+title: Reviewing 'Rocket Men'
-date: 2024-01-03
+date: 2022-05-13
-description: Difficult to not read in a single sitting.
+description: A will to win and a will to survive.
-tags: quantum-mechanics
+tags: spaceflight
 categories: books
-thumbnail: assets/img/books/book_heloland_quantum_physics.jpg
+thumbnail: assets/img/books/book_rocket_men.jpg
 ---

-<b>8/10</b>
+<b>9/10</b>

-This book expertly brings you into the microcosm of some of the smartest minds the world has ever seen, and guides you through why quantum mechanics is so notoriously nonintuitive.
-This approach is a refreshing change to most other literature around this topic which tries, and often fails, to explain quantum mechanics itself.
-Technical notes are quick and concise, never delving too deep such that you lose understanding, nor too brief that you can't fully appreciate the significance of these discoveries.
+'Rocket Men' throws you into the midst of the space race between the United States of America and the Soviet Union, summer of 1968.
+The focus on the astronauts (Frank Borman, James Lovell Jr. and William Anders), their families, and the growing risks of their goal to put a man on the moon before 1970, sets the stage for the gripping story of how a will to win transformed into a will to survive for Apollo 8.